Was this newsletter forwarded to you? Sign up to get it in your inbox.

 What to expect

 Welcome.
-Let's build something worth owning.
+Let us build something worth owning.

 About me

-I'm Francis Beaulieu, founder of Cogni6, a digital strategy and AI transformation firm based in Quebec.
+I am Francis Beaulieu, founder of Cogni6, a digital strategy and AI transformation firm based in Quebec.
 I work primarily with manufacturing companies navigating the shift from analog operations to AI-augmented decision-making.

 You can find me on LinkedIn or reach me at francis@cogni6.com.
 I read every reply.